GitLwnc/GitLwnc.github.io/_pages/about.md

 News
 ======
-**Conference(12/24):** I will attend the _AGU Annual Meeting_ and give a presentation or a poster titled "Nucleation-percolation transition in clay desiccation cracking".
+**Conference(12/24):** I will attend the _AGU Annual Meeting_ and give an oral presentation or a poster titled "Nucleation-percolation transition in clay desiccation cracking".

 **Conference(08/24):** I attended the _IUTAM Symposium Interface Mechanics of Complex Flows and Soft Matter_ and presented a poster.